lucapalamenti/GeographyApp/README.md

 - rework how user interaction works for creating a map
 - Add "region_type" attribute to mapRegion
 - Ability to add "disabled/greyed out" regions to a map
+- Display maps in center of screen instead of top left

 ### Bugs Fixed
 - When hovering over a county in create mode only that polygon is shaded